 - Agriculture, Food and Natural resources

 - Architecture and Construction

 - Arts, Audio/Visual Technology and Communications

-- Business, Marketing and Finance
+- Business, Management and Administration

+- Finance

 - Hospitality and Tourism

 - Information Technology

 - Manufacturing

+- Marketing

-- Transportation, Distribution and Logistics; or
+- Transportation, Distribution and Logistics

+- Energy

+- Career Preparation I or II and Project-Based Research related to a career field from this list; or

+- 2. courses required to complete a TEA-designated program of study related to business and industry; or

-- 2. four English elective courses, including three levels of one of the following areas:
+- 3. four English credits, including three levels of one of the following areas:

 - Advanced Broadcast Journalism; or

 - Advanced Journalism: Newspaper; or

 - Advanced Journalism: Yearbook

 - Public Speaking; or

 - Debate

-- 3. four technology applications credits

 - 4. a coherent sequence of four credits from 1, 2, or 3.